floooh/oryol/README.md

 If you have cloned without the submodules, use **'git submodule update --init --recursive'** to fetch the submodules.

+### Warning

+The Module APIs are currently extremely in flux, so don't use Oryol yet for anything serious!

 ### Goals

 1. github-centric distributed development model, this is only an idea at the moment: